Power of attorney explained

 Power of attorney template

-How do I make a power of attorney?
+Where should I store my power of attorney?

 What happens if I don’t have a power of attorney?